remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Pole Cameras with Wireless Connectivity

-The elevation advantage from pole mounting can't be overstated for remote sites.
-Ground-level cameras see 50-100 feet.
-Pole-mounted cameras at 20 feet elevation see 300-500 feet across flat terrain, and even farther across graded land.
+That elevation advantage can't be overstated for remote sites.
+Pole-mounted cameras at 20 feet see 300 to 500 feet across flat terrain, and even farther across graded land.
 That sight distance translates to minutes of advance warning instead of seconds.

 Solar Power and Battery-Backed Systems